How much do walk-in tubs cost?

 Are walk-in tubs covered by Medicare?

-Medicare doesn’t consider walk-in bathtubs to be durable medical equipment (DME) and will not cover the cost of the tub or installation except in a few extreme cases, such as accommodating somebody with a spinal cord injury.
+Medicare doesn’t consider walk-in bathtubs to be durable medical equipment (DME) and will not cover the tub or installation costs except in a few extreme cases, such as accommodating somebody with a spinal cord injury.
 Some Medicaid plans provide reimbursement, but you’ll need to file a claim with details about why the walk-in bathtub is medically necessary.
+The odds of Medicaid reimbursement are stronger when a walk-in tub is an absolute necessity.
+In most cases, a written description outlining your medical diagnosis and why you need a walk-in tub is required for consideration.

 Are walk-in tubs tax deductible?

-While your walk-in tub may not be covered by insurance or be tax deductible, you can often work out a payment plan with your walk-in bathtub company.
+While your walk-in tub may not be tax deductible or covered by insurance, you can often work out a payment plan with your walk-in bathtub company.
 Some companies even offer low-interest financing for qualifying customers.